The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the E 10th St / N Shadeland Ave neighborhood in Indianapolis are lower-middle income, making it a below average income neighborhood.
+The neighbors in the E 10th St / N Shadeland Ave neighborhood in Indianapolis are middle-income, making it a moderate income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 59.1%
+is a lower rate of childhood poverty than is found in 59.9%

 The Neighbors: Occupations